Thorsten-Trinkaus/PapyriAR/doc/docs/user/SetUp.md

 ## Finishing touch

 You are almost done.
-All you have to do now, is to fixate both marker in their place.
+All you have to do now, is to fixate both markers in their place.
 The last step is to place the QR-Code wherever you want.

 **Congratulation!** You did it.
 You created a visualization for your papyrus.